felipecarzo/felipecarzo/README.md

 Currently, I work with data science to extract insights and optimize processes, developing **interactive dashboards and predictive models** for metric analysis.
 I have hands-on experience with **Python, SQL, Power BI, Streamlit, and visualization tools**, and I am continuously improving my skills in **Machine Learning and Web3**.
 My approach is centered on **solving real-world problems with data**, always striving to learn and grow in the field.

+In addition, I have solid experience in **web and social media design, digital marketing, and audiovisual production**, which helps me create **more intuitive and strategic data visualizations**, making analysis more accessible and impactful.

 ---